sjc5/hwy-cf-pages-test/README.md

 ## IMPORTANT WRANGLER-SPECIFIC NOTES:

-Unfortunately, you'll need to manually keep the `--port` flag in the `dev:wrangler` script in sync with the `dev.port` field in your `hwy.config.ts` file.
+Because Wrangler is in charge of your dev server, you should set your dev server port via the `--port` flag in the `dev:wrangler` script in your `package.json` file instead of in the `dev.port` field in your `hwy.config.ts` file.

 When you deploy, you'll want to set your build configuration as follows: